The New Default. Your hub for building smart, fast, and sustainable AI software

 Step 1: Idea Input and Initialization

-For best results, the initial user prompt should be concise, focused, and as technical as possible so that the LLM can better translate the requirements into specification language.
+For best results, the initial user prompt should be concise, focused, and as specific as possible about what the application needs to do.

 Step 2: OpenAPI v3 Specification Generation

-With the data structures defined, the LLM generates an OpenAPI v3 specification.
-This specification outlines the CRUD (Create, Read, Update, Delete) actions to manipulate the data structures.
-The LLM incorporates security definitions using scopes, ensuring that each endpoint is protected and accessible only to authorized users.
+With the idea defined, the LLM generates an OpenAPI v3 specification outlining the CRUD operations needed to manipulate the application's data structures.
+The spec includes security definitions with scoped access, ensuring each endpoint is protected and accessible only to authorized users.

 openapi: 3.0.0